-On September, 16, 1963, four young girls were killed when a bomb, planted by the Ku Klux Klan, detonated at the 16th Street Baptist Church in Birmingham, Alabama.
+Four young girls were killed on Sept.
+15, 1963, when a bomb, planted by the Ku Klux Klan, detonated at the 16th Street Baptist Church in Birmingham, Alabama.

-These shards of glass are from the remains of the stained glass windows of the 16th Street Baptist Church in Birmingham, Alabama and were picked up by the donor, Joan Trumpauer Mulholland, from the street in front of the Church.
-Trumpauer-Mulholland would attend the September 18, 1963 funeral held for three of the four girls killed in the bombing of the church.
+These shards of glass are from the remains of the stained glass windows of the 16th Street Baptist Church in Birmingham, Alabama, and were picked up by the donor, Joan Trumpauer Mulholland, from the street in front of the Church.
+Trumpauer-Mulholland would attend the Sept.
+18, 1963, funeral held for three of the four girls killed in the bombing of the church.

 Trumpauer-Mulholland was a young white woman from Virginia who had participated in desegregation protests in Durham, North Carolina, in 1960 while a freshman at Duke University.
 After leaving Duke, she worked with the Nonviolent Action Group (NAG) at Howard University and participated in the Freedom Rides.
 She was arrested and served time in Parchman Prison in Mississippi in 1961 and was the first white student to attend all-black Tougaloo University full-time.
-She worked for SNCC and CORE in Mississippi while attending Tougaloo and helped organize the 1963 March on Washington.
+She worked for the Student Nonviolent Coordinating Committee (SNCC) and Congress of Racial Equality (CORE) in Mississippi while attending Tougaloo and helped organize the 1963 March on Washington.